gdoumenc/coworks/docs/installation.rst

 To reduce deployment duration, we use AWS Lambda `Layer <https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html>`_.
-With layers, we can use libraries in our miscroserrvice without needing to include them in the deployment package.
+With layers, we can use libraries in our microservice without needing to include them in the deployment package.
 To create the layer, we use `SCons <https://scons.org/>`_.

 To install SCons ::